SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_pcm_primary/readme.md

 **Note!**
 1. Any PCM transfers with 16-bit and 32-bit resolutions should only have an even transfer size (8,10,12,14...)
 2. Any PCM transfers with 24-bit resolutions should only have transfer size as multiples of 4 (8,12,16,20...)
-3. Frame-sync will be 2 * sampling_frequency.
+3. Frame-sync will be equal to the sampling frequency, but if measured with a logic analyzer or a device that does not support mono PCM, it will appear as double the sampling frequency.
 4. PCM is not supported with low power states.

 ## Prerequisites/Setup Requirements